 Google has always placed an extremely high emphasis on user experience and delivering relevant search results from user-friendly websites.
 We can look to their mobile-first indexing and site speed updates, or the BERT update in 2019, which places a greater emphasis on interpreting natural language, as just a few examples of this.
 User experience and interpreting user behavior always has, and always will be, a heavily weighted ranking factor in both organic search results and Google Ads.

->

-> Here, we’re going to explain what these signals are so that you can better prepare your website for Google’s 2021 update.
+Here, we’re going to explain what these signals are so that you can better prepare your website in response to Google’s 2021 update.

->

-> Page Experience Indicators
+Page Experience Indicators

 For a long time, Google has looked at page speed, mobile-friendliness, whether your site is HTTPS, and intrusive interstitials (i.e. popups that disrupt content) to determine the quality of user experience on your site.
 If you need a quick refresh on what those mean and how to comply, now is a good time to catch up to speed!

 In addition to these indicators, Google’s Page Experience update also refines what it calls “Core Website Vitals” to specific metrics that should be followed.
 These core vitals are Largest Contentful Paint (LCP), First Input Display (FID), and Cumulative Layout Shift (CLS).
 Here’s what that means: